percona/portal-doc/docs/advisors/checks/multiple-mongod-running-in-a-node.md

 # MongoDB - Multiple mongod service running in a single node

 ## Description
-This check returns a notice if multiple mongod services are running in a single node.
+This check returns warns if multiple mongod services are running on a single node.

 ## Resolution